 Pursuing State Licensure

-If you are interested in pursuing licensure in your state, please contact Jennifer Trotter, NSGC Senior Policy and Government Relations Coordinator, at email@example.com to learn more about the process, as well as additional resources available to you.
+If you are interested in pursuing licensure in your state, please contact Jennifer Trotter, NSGC Government Relations Manager, at firstname.lastname@example.org to learn more about the process, as well as additional resources available to you.
 You can also connect with other GCs pursuing licensure or in the rulemaking process via the NSGC State Licensure Questions Forum.

 - State Licensure Map: view a map of states that currently offer licensure, those with bills passed/in rulemaking, and those in the process of obtaining licensure.